armory/docs-cdaas/content/en/deployment/lambda/index.md

 ## What a deployment is

-A _deployment_ encompasses the manifests, artifacts, configuration, and actions that deliver your code to remote environments.
+A _deployment_ encompasses the artifacts, configuration, and actions that deliver your code to remote environments.
 You can configure a deployment to deliver your [AWS Lambda](https://docs.aws.amazon.com/lambda) function to a single environment or multiple environments, either in sequence or in parallel depending on your [deployment configuration]({{<ref "deployment/create-deploy-config" >}}).

 You define your CD-as-a-Service deployment configuration in a YAML file, which you store within your source control, enabling code-like management.
 You trigger deployments using the Armory CLI, either from your CI system or your workstation.
 Although CD-as-a-Service requires a separate deployment configuration file for each app, you can deploy multiple Kubernetes Deployment objects together as part of a single app.